cubicibo/SUPer/README.md

 ### GUI/CLI options
 Here are some additional informations on selected options, especially those that shape the datastream and affect the output:
 - Compression rate: minimum time margin (in %) between two events to perform an acquisition.
-- Acquisition rate: Additional compression parameter, should be left at default (100 - no compression).
+- Acquisition rate: Secondary compression parameter.
+Do not change it (100) unless a lower bitrate is needed.
-- Quantization: image quantizer to use.
-PIL+K-Means is low quality but fast.
-K-Means and pngquant/libimagequant are high quality but slower.
+- Quantization: image quantizer to use. pngquant/libimagequant (3) is recommended.
+PIL (1) outputs lower quality but faster (3).
+Mode 2 is experimental and should not be used.
 - Allow normal case object redefinition: whenever possible, update a single object out of two.
 The requirements are complex so this option may have no effect for some files.
-Also, the palette is split 50/50 in the vicinity of these events in the stream.
+Also, events gets restricted to a halved palette in the direct vicinity of these specific cases in the data stream.
-- Insert acquisition: Palette effects are encoded in a single bitmap and the output of the last palette update may remain on screen for sufficiently long.
-Artifacts may come to the viewer attention if they remain visible long enough on the screen.
-Refreshing the screen will hide potential side effects and improve the perceived quality.
-You may lower the value if you feel like the filesize increases too significantly, or disable this behavior altogether.
+- Insert acquisition: perform a screen refresh after a palette animation.
+Long palette animations may induce artifacts and come to the viewer attention if they remain visible on the screen.
+A refresh will update the entire bitmap and hide them.
+This will impact the bitrate, as events are added to the data stream.

 ### TL;DR Options
 First of all, one should leave the acquisition rate untouched at 100%, unless the stream is highly compressible (i.e includes solely a karaoke).

-- No faith in SUPer: Use a low compression rate (< 50%).
+- No faith in SUPer: Use a low compression rate (~50%).
 Import the resulting PES+MUI in Scenarist BD and use the Encode->Rebuild functionality.
 Scenarist BD will re-write the SUP according to their logic without compromising integrity.
-- Have faith in SUPer: Set to allow normal case object redefinition, and use an appropriate compression rate (50-85% typ.).
-Then, in Scenarist BD, mux your project without ever attempting to Encode->Build/Rebuild the PES+MUI files.
+- Faith in SUPer: Allow normal case object redefinition, use an appropriate compression rate (75-85%).
+Then, in Scenarist BD, mux your projects without ever attempting to Encode->Build/Rebuild the PES+MUI files.

 ### How SUPer works
 SUPer implements a conversion engine that uses the entirety of the PG specs described in the two patents US8638861B2 and US20090185789A1.
 PG decoders, while designed to be as cheap as possible, feature a few nifty capabilities that includes palette updates, object redefinition, object cropping and events buffering.